Xarboule/dory/README.md

 ## Running with docker
 Our deployment comprises of 4 machines that run over an RDMA network.
 We will refer to these machines as `host1, host2, host3, host4` (or `host{1,2,3,4}` for brevity).
-In each one of these machines, we deploy a docker container with the necessary dependecies for building the software stack.
+In each one of these machines, we deploy a docker container with the necessary dependencies for building the software stack.

 ### Running the docker container